JuliaLang/julia/stdlib/Random/docs/src/index.md

 * `TaskLocalRNG`: the default with 1 stream per task.
 * `Xoshiro`: for explicitly-managed Xoshiro256++ streams.
 * `RandomDevice`: for OS-provided entropy.
 This should be used for cryptographically secure random numbers (CPR.
-* `MersenneTwister`: for backward compatibility (slower and worse quality than Xoshiro).
+* `MersenneTwister`: for backward compatibility (usually slower and worse quality than Xoshiro).

 Most functions related to random generation accept an optional `AbstractRNG` object as first argument.
 Some also accept dimension specifications `dims...` (which can also be given as a tuple) to generate